postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/bigpanda.md

 ## Retrieving the BigPanda API key

-1. Log in to your [BigPanda](https://www.bigpanda.io/) account and select "Integrations" in the header toolbar, then select the **New Integration**.
+1. Log in to your [BigPanda](https://www.bigpanda.io/) account and select "Integrations" in the header toolbar, then select **New Integration**.

 1. Select "Alerts REST API" and then select the **Integrate**.